Inselnova Wiki Play

 No island stands alone.
 Ships connect settlements to trade, war, and expansion.
 The Small WarshipSmall Warship is the workhorse of any attack fleet, fast and capable of ferrying infantry.
 The heavier Large WarshipLarge Warship carries a larger boarding force and hits harder, but sails slower and demands advanced Sail research.
 For trade and supply, Small Merchant ShipsSmall Merchant Ships and Large Merchant ShipsLarge Merchant Ships haul resources between settlements.
 The Spy ShipSpy Ship slips past defences to gather intelligence, but if detected by a Watch-Tower, it is lost.
 And when the time comes to claim new territory, the Colonisation ShipColonisation Ship carries the means to establish a new domain.

-Both Small and Large Warships can transport infantry and siege engines.
-Small Warships provide quick berths for light expeditions, while Large Warships carry more troops and hit harder at a slower pace.
+Both Small and Large Warships can carry infantry and siege engines.
+Small Warships ferry light forces quickly, while Large Warships carry more troops and hit harder at a slower pace.

 Spy ShipSpy Ship